agsup/quartz/content/notes/Spring 2023/World Christian/Truth.md

 	- Aristotle: *Metaphysics* 1011b
 		- > “to say of what is that it is, and of what is not that it is not, is true.”
 	- Plato: "Cave of Idealism"
-		- Shadows on the wall
+		- Shadows on the wall illustrating reality
 	- $\alpha \lambda \epsilon \theta \epsilon \iota \alpha$ is used 98 times in Bible, 20 times in John
 - Dallas Willard
 	- Truth vs. Knowledge